kostiskar/AlgorithmsPlayground/README.md

 # AlgorithmsPlayground

-A C# console application that uses the AlgorithmsLibrary to implement Searching & sorting algorithms
+A C# console application that uses the AlgorithmsLibrary to implement searching & sorting algorithms

 # What I learned